-Some of the different topics covered include, claiming benefits for unemployment, calculating your unemployment benefits amount, limitations on benefits, and unemployment benefits and federal income taxes.
+Unemployed workers can learn how to claim unemployment benefits, register for work, and continue to receive federal unemployment benefits in Indiana.
+Some of the different topics covered include claiming benefits for unemployment, calculating your unemployment benefits amount, limitations on benefits, and unemployment benefits and federal income taxes.

 To determine your unemployment benefits claim weekly payment, divide the total wages you earned during the last four quarters of employment by 52.
 Then, multiply the sum by 0.47.
 The weekly benefit amount should be rounded down to the next whole dollar amount and should not exceed the maximum weekly benefit amount of $390.

-The benefit year consists of the 52 weeks beginning with the first week an applicant files their claim.
-The BYE date is listed on the home page.
-The former employee can re-open their claim if they become unemployed more than once before their BYE.
-The Indiana total unemployment benefits claim amount is limited by the MBA which is shown on the Wage Transcript and Benefit Computation.
+The Indiana total unemployment benefits claim amount is limited by the maximum benefits amount (MBA), which is shown on the Wage Transcript and Benefit Computation.
 It will be 26 times the weekly benefit amount.

-Claimants may qualify for “partial benefits” if their employer reduces their work hours to less than their regular full-time work week, or if they take a part-time job and earn less than their weekly benefit amount.
-Claimants must report their part-time wages on their voucher when earned.
-A claims deputy will review their circumstances and make a determination of eligibility which will be mailed to the applicant.
+Claimants may qualify for “partial benefits” if their employer reduces their work hours to less than their regular full-time work week or if they take a part-time job and earn less than their weekly benefit amount.
+Claimants must report their part-time wages on their vouchers when earned.
+A claims deputy will review their circumstances and make a determination of eligibility, which will be mailed to the applicant.